-- 69. For decades, medical device manufacturers, including Philips, have used the 510(k)-clearance process to market PAP devices and ventilators in the United States. - 70.
-The 510(k)-clearance process refers to Section 510(k) of the Medical Device Amendments of 1976 ("MDA") of the Federal Food, Drug and Cosmetic Act. - 71.
-Under this process, device manufacturers are only required to notify FDA at least ninety (90) days before marketing a device claimed to be "substantially equivalent" to a device FDA approved for sale prior to 1976, when the MDA was enacted. - 72.
-Under Section 510(k) of the Federal Food, Drug and Cosmetic Act, a medical device does not have to go through the rigors of a clinical study to gain approval by FDA. - 73.
-Subsequent amendments to the MDA allowed for 510(k) clearance of products deemed "substantially equivalent" to post-MDA 510(k) cleared devices. - 74.
-Through this domino effect, medical devices deemed "substantially equivalent" to devices previously deemed "substantially equivalent" to devices approved for sale by FDA prior to 1976 could be sold to patients in a matter of ninety (90) days without any clinical testing demonstrating the device's efficacy or safety. - 75.
-Clearance for sale under the 510(k) process does not equate to "FDA approval" of the cleared device. - 76.
+- 67. For decades, medical device manufacturers, including Philips, have used the 510(k)-clearance process to market PAP devices and ventilators in the United States. - 68.
+The 510(k)-clearance process refers to Section 510(k) of the Medical Device Amendments of 1976 ("MDA") of the Federal Food, Drug and Cosmetic Act. - 69.
+Under this process, device manufacturers are only required to notify FDA at least ninety (90) days before marketing a device claimed to be "substantially equivalent" to a device FDA approved for sale prior to 1976, when the MDA was enacted. - 70.
+Under Section 510(k) of the Federal Food, Drug and Cosmetic Act, a medical device does not have to go through the rigors of a clinical study to gain approval by FDA. - 71.
+Subsequent amendments to the MDA allowed for 510(k) clearance of products deemed "substantially equivalent" to post-MDA 510(k) cleared devices. - 72.
+Through this domino effect, medical devices deemed "substantially equivalent" to devices previously approved for sale by FDA prior to 1976 could be sold to patients in a matter of ninety (90) days without any clinical testing demonstrating the device's efficacy or safety. - 73.
+Clearance for sale under the 510(k) process does not equate to "FDA approval" of the cleared device. - 74.
 In 2012, at the request of FDA, National Institute of Health ("NIH") conducted a thorough review of the 510(k) process, coming to the major conclusion that this process was not intended to ensure the safety of medical devices, stating:

 The 510(k)-clearance process is not intended to evaluate the safety and effectiveness of medical devices with some exceptions.
-The 510(k) process cannot be transformed into a pre-market evaluation of safety and effectiveness so long as the standard for clearance is substantial equivalence to any previously cleared device.
+The 510(k) process cannot be transformed into a pre-market evaluation of safety and effectiveness so long as the standard for clearance is substantial equivalence to any previously cleared device.6 independent demonstration that the new device provides a 'reasonable assurance of safety and effectiveness.'"7

-- 77. NIH explained, "[t]he assessment of substantial equivalence does not require an independent demonstration that the new device provides a 'reasonable assurance of safety and effectiveness." - 78.
-Further, the NIH pointed out that the classification of predicate devices approved for sale prior to the 1976 MDA "did not include any evaluation of the safety and effectiveness of individual medical devices ... [t]hus, it is common for devices to be cleared through the 510(k) program by being found substantially equivalent to devices that were never individually evaluated for safety and effectiveness, either through the original device classification program or through the 510(k) process." - 79.
-Philips utilized the 510(k)-clearance process for the recalled devices, including the subject device. - 80.
-Philips's System One received 510(k) clearance on January 29, 2002, and Philips's DreamStation received 510(k) clearance on October 18, 2013.
+75. NIH explained, "[t]he assessment of substantial equivalence does not require an

+- 76. Further, the NIH pointed out that the classification of predicate devices approved for sale prior to the 1976 MDA "did not include any evaluation of the safety and effectiveness of individual medical devices ... [t]hus, it is common for devices to be cleared through the 510(k) program by being found substantially equivalent to devices that were never individually evaluated for safety and effectiveness, either through the original device classification program or through the 510(k) process."8 - 77.
+Philips utilized the 510(k)-clearance process for the recalled devices, including the subject devices.